Certified Lover Boy: Background

 During one of his concerts, in April 2019, Drake announced that he had started to work on a new album.
 In June 2019, he teased the album via Instagram, where he captioned a post with "Album mode".
 On December 10, Drake made a guest appearance at DaBaby's concert in Toronto, where he revealed that he was working on the album: "I'ma go back to the crib and try to finish this album up so we can turn up in 2020".
 In March, on Instagram Live, Drake confirmed a finalized version of "Not Around", a leaked song later retitled to "TSU", would feature on Certified Lover Boy.
 That same month, frequent collaborator Boi-1da previewed two snippets of songs with Drake during a Verzuz with Hit-Boy.
 The two snippets were dubbed "I Did" and another snippet with Roddy Ricch was dubbed "In the Cut".
 Drake officially announced his sixth studio album just hours before the release of Dark Lane Demo Tapes, and scheduled for release in late 2020.

 Drake later previewed two new songs, one an unreleased track titled "Lie to Me" and the other a demo version of his 2020 DJ Khaled collaboration "Greece", on Instagram Live.
 On July 29, 2020, Drake's recording engineer Noel Cadastre revealed the album was "90% done".
 On August 14, 2020, Drake announced the title of the album.
 In October, Drake announced that the album would be released in January 2021, but it was postponed once again due to Drake suffering an anterior cruciate ligament injury.

 Certified Lover Boy was dedicated to the late models Nadia Ntuli and Miss Mercedes Morr.
 Ntuli, who was a close friend of Drake's, was killed in a motor vehicle accident in Dubai in early 2021.
 Morr, born Janae Gagnier, was found dead in her Texas apartment on August 29, 2021.
 She was believed to be the victim of a murder–suicide.
+On November 26, 2022, Drake revealed that the album is part of a trilogy of albums with Honestly, Nevermind and Her Loss.

 Themes

-Several writers found aspects of Certified Lover Boy to be reminiscent of Thank Me Later (2010), Take Care (2011) and Nothing Was the Same (2013).
-The album generally surrounds individualism; similar to Drake's previous records it predominantly deals with his views on fame and success, particularly his dominance within the music industry.
+Some critics found aspects of Certified Lover Boy to be reminiscent of Thank Me Later (2010), Take Care (2011) and Nothing Was the Same (2013).
+The album generally surrounds individualism; similar to Drake's previous records, it predominantly deals with his views on fame and success, particularly his dominance within the music industry.
 Further themes concern disloyalty and tainted romance, feuds and loneliness.
 The album is noted for its hazy atmosphere.
 Genres featured on the album include chipmunk soul, crunk, and trap.

 Craig Jenkins of Vulture called Certified Lover Boy a "patient trickle of Drake lore and fan service that could have come out as is at almost any point along the last decade in his career".
 "We worry not about the shaky present and the unknowable future but about the recent past, the objects of our scorn and the ones who got away", Jenkins notes.